v12mike/imageredirect/README.md

 You can install this on the latest release of phpBB 3.1/3.2 by following the steps below:

 1. In the `ext` directory of your phpBB board, create a new directory named `v12mike` (if it does not already exist) and navigate to it
-1. `git clone git@github.com:v12mike/imageredirect.git` (the extension tree should now be under ext/v12mike/imageredirect)
+2. `git clone https://github.com/v12mike/imageredirect.git (the extension tree should now be under ext/v12mike/imageredirect)
-1. Navigate in the ACP to `Customise -> Manage extensions`.
+3. Navigate in the ACP to `Customise -> Manage extensions`.
-1. Look for `Image Redirect` under the Disabled Extensions list, and click its `Enable` link.
+4. Look for `Image Redirect` under the phpBB Disabled Extensions list, and click its `Enable` link.
-1. To use the local hositn of external images feature
+5. To use the local hositn of external images feature
- * Navigate in the ACP to 'Extensions -> Image Redirect -> Local Image Store Settings'.
+ * Navigate in the phpBB ACP to 'Extensions -> Image Redirect -> Local Image Store Settings'.
  * Enter the path to the local image file store e.g. images/ext/
  * Enable local store mode
-1. To use the secure image proxy feature
+6. To use the secure image proxy feature
  * Navigate in the ACP to 'Extensions -> Image Redirect -> Proxy Settings'.
  * Enter the proxy address (without protocol specifier or trailing /) e.g. mydomain.com/camo
  * Enter the camo API key (if using a camo server)